 Dr. Gainer moved to a faculty position at the University of Maryland where his research focused on mechanisms of sound production in marine animals and on the role of calcium in excitation-contraction coupling.
 He was an adjunct/visiting professor at the University of Maryland, George Washington University and Tel-Aviv University, Israel, and a summer investigator at the Marine Biological Laboratory, Woods Hole.
 In 1969, Dr. Gainer joined the NIH, NICHD as a Research Physiologist, and later became Chief of the Laboratory of Neurochemistry and Immunology in NICHD.

 In 1987 he moved to the NINDS to become Chief of the Laboratory of Neurochemistry, and also served as Basic Neuroscience Director from 1990-2000, and as Acting Scientific Director from 1994-1995 in the intramural NINDS, NIH.
 Dr. Gainer's laboratory studied the cell and molecular biology of oxytocin and vasopressin peptidergic neurons in the mammalian hypothalamus.
-Dr. Gainer retired in 2012, and is presently a Scientist Emeritus in NINDS, NIH.
+Dr. Gainer retired in 2012, and was an NINDS Scientist Emeritus at NIH until his passing in November 2023.